 How to help Beirut explosion victims

 At least 100 people are dead and 4,000 wounded following an explosion in Lebanon’s capital city of Beirut.
-While it is still unclear what caused the explosion, the city is decimated with thousands of residents left homeless, a medical system strained and up to $5 billion worth of damage.
+While it is still unclear what caused the explosion, the city is decimated with thousands of residents left homeless, a medical system already strained from coronavirus and up to $5 billion worth of damage.
+Impact Your World has gathered some ways you can help.

+The Lebanese Red Cross is caring for the critically wounded and providing emergency shelter for at least 1,000 residents.

-You can help raise funds for supplies and assistance so desperately needed by clicking the button below.
+You can also help raise funds for supplies and assistance through several US based non-profits by clicking the button below or by clicking here.

-Several charities are on the ground providing medical care, shelter, supplies and other desperately needed services to help the city recover and rebuild.
-You can contribute by clicking here.
+These charities are on the ground providing medical care, shelter, supplies and other services desperately needed to help the city recover and rebuild.

 Comments